pouriyajamshidi/tcping/.github/pull_request_template.md

-# Important
+# Summary

+Please describe what your pull request is about.

+## NOTE

+1. **Pull requests without opening an issue first will be rejected.**
+2. **Pull requests that do not respect this guide will be rejected.**
-**Please provide the requested parameters below to help us review your pull request.**
+3. **Please provide the requested parameters below to help us review your pull request.**

-**Pull requests without a body or explanation will be rejected.**

-## Describe your changes

 ## Issue ticket number and link